 Step 6.
 Use the watchlist feature

-If you’ve found the best price on the internet, Wikibuy will tell you.
+If Wikibuy can’t find a better price on the internet, it will tell you.
 In this case, you’ll see a green “W.+” symbol.
 That’s the watchlist feature.

 When you click “View watchlist“, Wikibuy will add the item to a separate list and monitor the prices.